science

 Formulated for how your body works

-burnout doesn't happen overnight
+Burnout doesn't happen overnight

 low energy ✦ inability to sleep ✦ lack of focus ✦ brain fog ✦ reduced patience ✦ slow recovery ✦ digestion issues ✦ decreased immunity